dr-boris/orderbook-aggregator/README.md

 Using a Redis cache, a dedicated rates-server or a global memory-map might be a better solution to align between executions, and depending on use-case.

-The configuration (timeouts, limits, ...) can be modified in `common/defaults.py`.

 ### Observations